geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex1_Exchange_Online.md

 ### Task 2 – Manage Groups

 In this task you will create two types of groups within Exchange Online.
 The first is a distribution list of email recipients, which is used to create a one-stop email list for contacting users simultaneously rather than having to email each recipient individually.
-The second type of group is an Office 365 group.
+The second type of group is a Microsoft 365 group.

 1. Your browser should still be open to the **Exchange admin center** from the prior task, and it should still be displaying **recipients** from the left-hand navigation pane.
 In the prior task, you worked with user accounts using the **mailboxes** tab.
 In this task, you will be creating groups, so select the **groups** tab at the top of the **recipients**’ page.  <br/>

-	**Note:** You should already see the Inside Sales group that you created in Lab 2.
-This is an Office 365 group whose email address is associated with the custom, on-premises domain (@XXYYZZa.xxxCustomDomainxxx.xxx).
-In the following steps, you will create a Distribution list group and an Microsoft 365 group whose email addresses will be in Microsoft 365 (@M365xZZZZZZ.onmicrosoft.com).
+	**Note:** You should already see the **Inside Sales** group that you created in Lab 2.
+This is a Microsoft 365 group whose email address is associated with the custom, on-premises domain (@xxxUPNxxx.xxxCustomDomainxxx.xxx).
+In the following steps, you will create a Distribution list group and a Microsoft 365 group whose email addresses will be in Microsoft 365 (@xxxxxZZZZZZ.onmicrosoft.com).

 2. Select the drop-down arrow next to the **New Microsoft 365 group** button.
 In the drop-down menu, select **Distribution list**.

 3. In the **new distribution list** window that appears, enter the following information: